Current Conditions

 Lake temperature readings at 1 meter (epilimnion) and 14 meter (hypolimnion) depths.
 Dark lines are the current year and light lines are last year.

-Secchi readings for 2023.
+Secchi readings for Main Lake.
 Lake surface is represented by the top of the y-axis, with higher Secchi readings reaching deeper into the lake.
+Secchi readings from 2023 are shown as a gray line.

 Lakewood Bay phytoplankton biomass.
 Orange line represents the total biomass from the sampling day.
 Only the most numerous groups are included.
-Grey line represents total biovolume from 2022.
-The faint grey line represents the total biovolume in 2022.
+Orange line represents total biovolume from 2024.
+The faint grey line represents the total biovolume in 2023.

 West Bay phytoplankton biovolume.
 Orange line represents the total biovolume from the sampling day.
 Only the most numerous groups are included.
-The faint grey line represents the total biovolume in 2022.
-Total biovolume was 28 million on May 22, but in order to compare the volume between sites I trimmed the y-axis to match Lakewood Bay and the Main Lake.
+The faint grey line represents the total biovolume in 2023.
+Total biovolume was 36 million on May 20 this year but in order to compare the volume between sites I trimmed the y-axis to be twice the scale of Lakewood Bay and the Main Lake.

 Live Cameras